Todd M. Mealy, Ph.D.

 His next contribution to Pennsylvania Heritage is "Fastest Man on Earth: Barney Ewell and the Story of Two Missed Olympics" (Forthcoming, Winter 2022).

-The newest book written by Todd is Race Conscious Pedagogy: Disrupting Racism at Majority White Schools (McFarland & Co., 2020).
+The newest book written by Todd is Race Conscious Pedagogy: Disrupting Racism at Majority White Schools (McFarland Publishing, Inc., 2020).
 It is an appeal for race-conscious educational approaches at predominantly white high schools.
 The book's Foreword is written by Dr. Terrence Roberts, known for his role as one of the Little Rock Nine students that desegregated Central High School in Little Rock, Arkansas in 1957 and the recipient of the Presidential Medal of Freedom.
 Writing the Afterword is philosopher George Yancy, author of several books on race, including Across Black Spaces; Backlash: What Happens When We Talk Honestly About Race in America; and On Race: 34 Conversations in a Time of Crisis.

 Todd has three books in the pipeline.
-The first, tentatively titled The N-Word in Music: An American History, explores the history of the N-word in minstrelsy, ragtime, blues, rock 'n' roll, country, and rap.
-The N-Word in Music is scheduled for publication in summer 2022.
+The first, titled The N-Word in Music: An American History, explores the history of the N-word in minstrelsy, ragtime, blues, rock 'n' roll, country, and rap.
+The N-Word in Music is scheduled for publication in April 2022.
 Also in 2022 is the first of a two-volume publication Todd is co-editing with Dr. Heather Bennett titled Equity in the Classroom: Essays on Curricular and Pedagogical Approaches to Empowering All Students.
 The second volume, scheduled for publication in 2023, is tentatively titled Critically Engaging Education: Forging a New Path for Equitable Schools Through Equity Leadership Strategies from the Classroom to the Board Room.
 The two edited volumes are a co-publishing collaboration between RCP Publishing and McFarland Publishing & Co.

 In 2020, Todd launched the Equity Institute for Race Conscious Pedagogy, LLC to advance equity scholarship to help educators design culturally inclusive curriculum and to work alongside counselors and classroom instructors to help students achieve their full academic potential.
 Founded to help educators, the institute carries a research agenda to enhance culturally conscious pedagogies through academic publications, professional development, curriculum design consulting, podcasting, and research projects.